risingwavelabs/risingwave-docs/docs/Get-Started.md

 RisingWave uses Postgres-compatible SQL as the interface to manage and query data.

-Before start, ensure that you have connected to RisingWave via `psql`.
+Before we start, ensure that you have connected to RisingWave via `psql`.

 Now let us create a table to store data about taxi trips.